robinske/passkeys-workshop/it-checklist.md

       * ngrok instructions [here](https://ngrok.com/docs/guides/getting-started/)
 - [ ] Will you be running your code from your local machine?
 If so:
       * Download the Twilio CLI and set it up on your machine → [Installation instructions](https://www.twilio.com/docs/twilio-cli/quickstart)
-        * Do you plan on using a [Twilio Helper library](https://www.twilio.com/docs/libraries)?
-Is it possible to install the [Twilio Helper Library](https://www.twilio.com/docs/libraries) locally?
-- [ ] Ensure access to the Verify Passkeys Web [repository](https://github.com/twilio/twilio-verify-passkeys-web)